ajdavidl/Linguae/README.md

 pip install -r requirements.txt
 ```

 After that you need some SpaCy models to use the parse function.
+You can use the shell script [`InstallSpacyModels.sh`](InstallSpacyModels.sh) to install the models or type the following commands on the terminal.

 ```bash
 python -m spacy download en_core_web_sm